bluecontract/blue-quickjs/libs/quickjs-wasm-build/README.md

 - Ensure the pinned toolchain is installed (`tools/scripts/setup-emsdk.sh`) and `vendor/quickjs` is initialized.
 - Run `pnpm nx build quickjs-wasm-build` to compile the wasm harness and emit the wasm32 artifact `quickjs-eval.{js,wasm}` to `libs/quickjs-wasm-build/dist/`.
 TypeScript outputs also land in this directory.
 - Set `WASM_VARIANTS=wasm32,wasm64` to also emit the memory64 debug artifact at `quickjs-eval-wasm64.{js,wasm}` (used with `QJS_WASM_VARIANT=wasm64` in tests).
+- The build also emits `quickjs-wasm-build.metadata.json` in `dist/`, capturing the QuickJS version/commit, pinned emscripten version, per-variant artifact sizes and SHA-256 hashes, and a placeholder `engineBuildHash` (currently the wasm SHA).
+Access it via `getQuickjsWasmMetadataPath()` / `readQuickjsWasmMetadata()`.

 The ESM loader exports a `QuickJSGasWasm` factory; the harness exports `qjs_eval(code, gasLimit)` and `qjs_free_output(ptr)`.